Structured Data Generation

 Note

-The decorator @handle can only be used with functions and not with any callable object.
+The decorator @handle can only be used with functions and not with other callable objects.

-You can also register field handlers using decorator @field.handle('field_name') that takes the name of the field as an argument.
+You can also register field handlers using the @field.handle('field_name') decorator.

 >>> from mimesis import Field